anomen-s/anomen-s.github.io/_posts/2024-12-13-wigo-hacking.md

 * compiled Lua script
 * resources

+## Header
+Header contains informations about the cartridge, user name, unlock code, ...

 ## LUA
-Start of compiled LUA script can be identified by magic bytes "\1bLua".
+Start of compiled LUA script can be identified by magic bytes "\x1bLua".
 Use [LUA decompiler][decompiler] to get LUA source code.

 What can be seen in decompiled sources might vary depending on tool used to build the cartridge.